Follow me on the Twitters: Follow @mollyanorton

 $$$ = Spendy Spendy Spendy

 Pok Pok (SE – Division/Clinton) – Portland loves Pok Pok.
 Cozy, loungey, hip with interesting cocktails.
 Known for “Ike’s Wings” – spicy chicken wings and baby back ribs marinated in whiskey.
 Don’t miss the Khao Soi which has a little less heat than other offerings.
-If you have to wait, mitigate the pain by sampling the drinking vinegars or the Mango Alexander cocktail at sister bar Whiskey Soda Lounge.
+They don’t take reservations, but if you have to wait, mitigate the pain by sampling the drinking vinegars or the Mango Alexander cocktail at sister bar Whiskey Soda Lounge.
 (Food: Thai/Vietnamese “street food” Price: $)

 St. Jack (NW Alphabet District) – We won’t lie – this place is going to transport you to Paris and you won’t have to deal with any public transportation strikes.
 It’s swoony romantic and cozy.
 Start your date off with one of the best happy hours in town and then move on to dinner.
 Salade Lyonnaise?
 Mussels?
 Charcuterie?
 Whole roasted trout?
 All wonderful.
 Just leave enough room for made-to-order Madeleines afterwards.
 (Food: French Price: $$)